Adaptive Diffusion Schemes for Heterogeneous Networks: Simulation Results

 \section{Simulation Results}

 In this section we present a number of simulation results to illustrate the behavior of D-ATC and the proposed adaptive combiners rules in stationary estimation and tracking scenarios.
+In the simulations, we consider only the NLMS algorithm to update the nodes due to its inherent advantages with respect to LMS. {Nevertheless, it should be remarked that we have carried out experiments where nodes are updated with the LMS algorithm obtaining similar conclusions.}

-We simulate the 15-node network of Fig. \ref{fig:network}, where, as in the example of Section \ref{sec:comparison}, all the nodes employ NLMS adaptation.
+We simulate the 15-node network of Fig. \ref{fig:network}(a), where all the nodes employ NLMS adaptation.
 The nodes step sizes are taken as $\mu_k \in \{0.1, 1\}$ as illustrated in Fig. \ref{fig:network}.
 The input signals $\uM_k(n)$ follow a multidimensional Gaussian with zero mean and the same scalar covariance matrix, $\sigma_{u}^2{\bf{I}}_M$, with $\sigma_{u}^2=1$.
-Unless otherwise stated, the observation noise $v_k(n)$ at each node is also gaussian distributed with zero mean and variance $\sigma_{v,k}^2$ randomly chosen between $[0,0.4]$ as shown in Fig. \ref{fig:network}.(b).
-For the stationary estimation problem, the parameter vector to estimate $\w_0$ is a length-50 vector with values uniformly taken from range $\left[-1,1\right]$.
-As a tracking model, we use the one presented in equation \eqref{eq:rwm}.
+Unless otherwise stated, the observation noise $v_k(n)$ at each node is also Gaussian distributed with zero mean and variance $\sigma_{v,k}^2$ randomly chosen between $[0,0.4]$ as shown in Fig. \ref{fig:network}(b).
+For the stationary estimation problem, the parameter vector $\wo$ is a length-50 vector with values uniformly taken from range $\left[-1,1\right]$.
+As a tracking model, we use the one presented in \eqref{eq:rwm}.

 First, we present a set of experiments with the aim to validate the theoretical analysis of Section \ref{sec:performanceanalysis}.
 Then, we compare the behavior of our rules to state-of-the-art adaptive combination algorithms for standard ATC \cite{tu2011optimal}, both in stationary and tracking scenarios.